jackmoore/united-states/README.md

 # Summary

-Module that returns an object of United States states names and abbreviations.
-Using a module instead of JSON so I can load it with WebPack without using the JSON loader.
+Module that returns an array of United States state and territory names and abbreviations.
+This uses node module format instead of JSON so it can be used with WebPack without a loader.